ShreyKumar/StudyCat/deliverable-01/iteration-01.plan.md

 #### Artifacts

-"product.md" file which shows
+"product.md" - our final project idea
-"ideas.txt" file that shows meeting notes and our original 6 ideas compiled when we met earlier
+"ideas.txt" - shows meeting notes and our original 6 ideas compiled of when we met earlier